FLORENCE, Italy, October 6, 2015 /PRNewswire/ --

 The EU-funded social innovation project promoting healthy lifestyles aims to become an integral part of social policies in EU countries

 Credits and stimuli encouraging people to take an active approach to adopting healthier lifestyles, with the help of experts and nutritionists constantly monitoring diet and physical activity.

 Having completed the trial phases on 900 subjects, Credits4Health's third and final step will involve 2,100 European citizens.
-These 3,000 subjects selected in total are distributed in 4 geographical areas: Kalamata and Pylos in Greece, Florence and Salento (Brindisi, Lecce, and Taranto) for Italy and Girona for Spain.
-Anyone between 18 and 65 years of age who resides or has his or her domicile in any of these 4 areas may register at http://www.credits4health.gr and join the project.
+These 3,000 subjects selected in total are distributed in 4 geographical areas: Florence and Salento (Brindisi, Lecce, and Taranto) for Italy, Girona for Spain and Kalamata and Pylos in Greece.
+Anyone between 18 and 65 years of age who resides or has his or her domicile in any of these 4 areas may register at http://www.credits4health.eu (or http://www.credits4health.it for Italian people; http://www.credits4health.es for Spanish people; http://www.credits4health.gr for Greek people) and join the project.

 Capitalizing on the best practices in the healthcare sector and leveraging the experience of established professionals in the fields of health, well-being, ethics, science, and technology, Credits4Health is the EU-funded social innovation project for trialling a simple and effective prevention system relying on new technologies.
 The objective over the long term is to make the project sustainable and applicable to all European countries.